PSSRA/pssra.github.io/content/join/bylaws.md

 5. Any nature of sexual offenses, to include the intentional use of inappropriate sexual language, inappropriate sexual behavior, sexual harassment, and sexual assault, are forbidden.
 6. Any nature of domestic abuse, assault, violence, or other domestic offense, is forbidden.
 7. Intentional and/or ongoing unintentional unsafe firearms behavior is forbidden.

+The Chapter Central Committee may set forth additional standards of conduct in the form of ongoing policy resolutions, so long as they do not violate any enumerated member rights.

 ## SECTION FOUR: MEMBER RIGHTS